Princes in the Tower

-The Princes in the Tower refers to the apparent murder in England in the 1480s of the deposed King Edward V of England and Richard of Shrewsbury, Duke of York.
-These two brothers were the only sons of King Edward IV and Elizabeth Woodville surviving at the time of their father's death in 1483.
-When they were 12 and 9 years old, respectively, they were lodged in the Tower of London by their paternal uncle and all-powerful regent the Duke of Gloucester.
-This was supposedly in preparation for Edward V's forthcoming coronation.
-However, before the young king could be crowned, he and his brother were declared illegitimate.
+The Princes in the Tower refers to the mystery of the fate of the deposed King Edward V of England and his younger brother Prince Richard of Shrewsbury, Duke of York, heirs to the throne of King Edward IV of England.
+The brothers were the only sons of the king by his queen, Elizabeth Woodville, living at the time of their father's death in 1483.
+Aged 12 and 9 years old, respectively, they were lodged in the Tower of London by their paternal uncle and England's regent, Richard, Duke of Gloucester, in preparation for Edward V's forthcoming coronation.
+Before the young king's coronation, however, he and his brother were declared illegitimate by Parliament.
 Gloucester ascended the throne as Richard III.

-It is unclear what happened to the boys after the last recorded sighting of them in the tower.
-It is generally assumed that they were murdered; a common hypothesis is that they were killed by Richard in an attempt to secure his hold on the throne.
+It is unclear what happened to the two princes after the last recorded sighting of them in the tower.
+It is generally assumed that they were murdered; a common hypothesis is that the murder was commissioned by Richard III in an attempt to secure his hold on the throne.
 Their deaths may have occurred sometime in 1483, but apart from their disappearance, the only evidence is circumstantial.
-As a result, several other hypotheses about their fates have been proposed, including the suggestion that they were murdered by their maternal uncle the Duke of Buckingham or future brother-in-law King Henry VII, among others.
+As a result, several other theories about their fates have been proposed, including the suggestion that they were murdered by their kinsman the Duke of Buckingham, their future brother-in-law King Henry VII, or his mother Lady Margaret Beaufort, among others.
 It has also been suggested that one or both princes may have escaped assassination.
-In 1487, Lambert Simnel initially claimed to be the Duke of York, but later claimed to be York's cousin the Earl of Warwick.
-From 1491 until his capture in 1497, Perkin Warbeck claimed to be the Duke of York, having supposedly escaped to Flanders.
+In 1487, Lambert Simnel initially was crowned in Dublin as "King Edward", but later claimed by others to be York's cousin the Earl of Warwick.
+And again several years later, from 1491 until his capture in 1497, Perkin Warbeck claimed to be the Duke of York, having supposedly escaped to Flanders.
 Warbeck's claim was supported by some contemporaries, including York's aunt the Duchess of Burgundy.

-In 1674, workmen at the tower dug up, from under the staircase, a wooden box containing two small human skeletons.
+In 1674, workmen at the Tower of London excavated, from under a staircase, a wooden box containing two small human skeletons.
 The bones were widely accepted at the time as those of the princes, but this has not been proven and is far from certain.
 King Charles II had the bones buried in Westminster Abbey, where they remain.